 This year I had a simple birthday celebration, no parties or anything.
 Nowadays, I’d rather keep everything in moderation, but nonetheless I still had a great time.

 Other than that, one of the unforgettable moment that I experienced this year was my participation in a 5K marathon run.
 It was my first time to join at this age too.
 I never expected I could reach the finish line albeit having the sickness.
 I was happy to be able to accomplish something beyond my limitation, which is to me, a big thing.

 For next year 2017, I don’t actually have any New Year resolution.
 This time around, I’ll go with the flow.
-I’m going to probably try to finish reading the books that I bought this year and shorten the TBR list; perhaps try to learn a proper way to write book reviews too, so that I could share my favourite reads.
-I may also continue to complete my research work and book study, so that I could dive forward into writing my manuscript.
+I’m going to probably try to finish reading the books that I bought this year and shorten the TBR list; perhaps try to learn a proper way to write book reviews too so that I could share my favourite reads.
+I may also continue to complete my research work and book study before diving forward into writing my manuscript.
 At the moment, I don’t have any concrete deadline for this project, and I’m taking small steps, one at a time.

-Here I wish everyone have a great New Year.
+Wishing everyone have a great New Year.
 What’s your New Year’s resolution?
-Do share yours.
 I love to read about people’s life goals and accomplishment, it’s inspiring!